Australian National Maritime Museum

 Welcome to the Australian National Maritime Museum in Darling Harbour

-The Australian National Maritime Museum is in a prime waterfront spot on King Street Wharf just a few minutes walk from the Darling Harbour Ferris Wheel.
+The Australian National Maritime Museum is in a prime waterfront spot opposite King Street Wharf just a few minutes walk across the Pyrmont Bridge.
 It houses the country’s leading collection of maritime artefacts, exhibitions, research and learning resources.

 The museum’s impressive collection of floating historical vessels is the favourite of most visitors and one of the largest collections of its type in the world.
 Visitors to the museum can board and explore the vessels to find out what life was like on them all those years ago.
 If you’re looking for things to do with kids here in Darling Harbour, boarding a real, working submarine should be top of your list!